ravenleeblack/Illeshian_Driver/README.md

-# Illeshian_Driver
+# Illeshian Driver

-THe Illeshian Driver will be a program that drives the compilation process for the Illeshian Suite.
+The Illeshian Driver will be a program that drives the compilation process for the Illeshian Suite.
 Making it easier to compile everything in in program insteand of seperate programs.